 This issue was flagged more than 15 years ago at the International Conference on Population and Development.
 The Programme of Action from that meeting, which guides UNFPA, calls on governments to "eliminate all forms of discrimination against the girlchild and the root causes of son preference, which results in harmful and unethical practices regarding female infanticide and pre-natal sex selection."

 UNFPA has been at the forefront in bringing attention to the issue - starting in China and India but now also in other countries - and working with other United Nations agencies, including WHO, UNICEF, OHCHR and UN Women, as well as civil society, to address it.

 Governments should give priority to developing programmes and policies that foster norms and attitudes of zero tolerance for harmful and discriminatory attitudes, including son preference, which can result in harmful and unethical practices such as prenatal sex selection, discrimination and violence against the girl child and all forms of violence against women, including female genital mutilation, rape, incest, trafficking, sexual violence and exploitation.

 --Paragraph 48, Key Actions for the Implementation of the Cairo Programme of Action.

 Several major media have over the years reported on the initiatives UNFPA has taken or supported against son preference and sex selection, in accordance with the Programme of Action of the 1994 Cairo International Programme on Population and Development.
-Adopted by consensus, the Programme recommends the elimination of "all forms of discrimination against the girl child and the root causes of son preference, which results in harmful and unethical practices regarding female infanticide and prenatal sex selection."
-A sampling of the coverage is linked here.
+Adopted by consensus, the Programme recommends the elimination of "all forms of discrimination against the girl child and the root causes of son preference, which results in harmful and unethical practices regarding female infanticide and prenatal sex selection.

 |Bruce Campbell's interview on BBC in October 2010|